$SalaryCheck

 • 4Commercial vs residential work has very different pay ceilings.

 Three terms that come up repeatedly in electrician offer conversations in Boston, MA.
-Knowing these is the difference between accepting a headline number and negotiating the structure underneath it.
+Knowing what they refer to helps you read the structure beneath a headline number.

 • Base Salary